-- Using a paddle shifter while in "Sport" puts the transmission into full manual mode, giving you complete control in instances such as high-performance or hilly driving.
+- Using a paddle shifter in Sport+ puts the transmission in full manual mode, greatly enhancing control for high-performance or hilly driving.

-- For better climbing or increased downhill engine braking in automatic mode, Grade Logic Control instructs the transmission to hold a gear to higher rpm during a steep uphill or downhill grade.
+- Grade Logic Control instructs the transmission to hold a gear at higher rpm on a steep uphill or downhill grade.

-- To avoid disrupting the chassis or power delivery, Shift Hold Control will delay up-shifting as you accelerate through a curve.
+- To avoid disrupting the chassis or power delivery, Shift Hold Control delays up-shifting when the driver accelerates through a curve.

-- Hill Start Assist eases starts on inclines.
-Sensing an uphill grade, the system holds brake pressure momentarily while your foot moves from the brake pedal to the throttle for a smooth, secure start.
+- Hill start assist eases starts on inclines.
+Sensing an uphill grade, the system holds brake pressure momentarily while your foot moves from the brake pedal to gas pedal.

 Super Handling All-Wheel Drive

-Acura has handling and cornering down to a science with Super Handling All-Wheel Drive™ (SH-AWD®).
+Acura has handling and cornering down to a science with a new hydraulically-controlled iteration of its Super Handling All-Wheel Drive™ (SH-AWD®) system.
 This sophisticated system is designed to enhance high-performance dry-road handling while providing the same all-weather advantages of conventional all-wheel drive.
 By continuously directing engine power to match weight distribution, available traction, and other conditions, SH-AWD provides seamless power transitions and supreme agility.
 The feel of such enhanced high-performance cornering is one that simply can't be matched by front, rear or conventional all-wheel drive systems.

 - The system continuously determines the optimal level of power distribution between the front and rear wheels-and between the rear wheels-based on an analysis of wheel speed, steering angle, lateral G-force and yaw rate.